 How we use your Information

-NHS Somerset Clinical Commissioning Group (CCG) is responsible for securing, planning, designing and paying for your NHS services.
+We are responsible for securing, planning, designing and paying for your NHS services.
 These NHS Services include planned and emergency hospital care, mental health services, rehabilitation, and community health services.
 This is known as commissioning.
-We use patient information to enable us to understand how patients use services and the care and treatment required so we can ensure we commission high quality safe care that is both clinically and cost effective.
+We use patient information to enable us to understand how patients use services and the care and treatment required so we can ensure we commission high-quality safe care that is both clinically and cost-effective.

 How do we use data?

-The CCG does not itself hold patient information and mostly the information we receive is anonymised from hospital and GP records to help us plan and develop services.
-However, from time to time we do need to access your data for very specific purposes such as reviewing request for individual funding or continuing care.
-These uses are explained in more detail in our Privacy Notice.
+We do not hold any patient information, but we do receive and access it.
+Mostly, the information we receive is anonymised from hospital and GP records to help us plan and develop services.
+However, from time to time we do need to access your data for very specific purposes such as reviewing a request for individual funding or continuing care.

 What is a Privacy Notice for?